Saturday, December 24, 2011

 I have decided to embrace the fact that my BCG’s really care about their appearance.
 They love to see their hair freshly done and they run to the bathroom mirror to inspect their new style.
 They later come back thanking me for doing their hair with the camera in hand.
 Next comes the posing for pictures time!!
 They have become accustomed to me taking pictures of their hair at every angle you can imagine.
 I seldom have to tell them which way to turn so that I can get the best picture, they’re pro’s at working the camera…lol.
 They love hearing compliments as well as giving compliments to other curly gurlz they may see.
 I guess I need to count my blessings.
 I don’t have to deal with the hair battles of them not wanting to sit for a long time.
 If anything, I’m the one who needs a break here and there.

-~ Allow them to look through blogs, pics or magazines to pick their style (age appropriate).
+If you too have an opinionated BCG then you can relate to this topic.
+Here are a few tips to help things run smoothly:~ Allow them to look through blogs, pics or magazines to pick their style (age appropriate).
 I have learned that if I do a style that they love, they’ll do a better job at preserving it.
 My BCG’s are quite active but they are more cautious when it comes to flipping on the trampoline, rolling in the grass or pillow fighting when their hair is freshly done.
 They’ll also remind me to moisturize/freshen up their twists, braids or pony’s and to wrap their hair at night.

 ~ Allow them to help pick out accessories (bows, barrettes, hair clips, hair ties).
 It cuts down on the negotiation process, the scowled up faces and the attitudinal problems that could potentially occur.